 The case studies draw on contemporaneous primary and secondary sources.
 Furthermore, we include findings from discourse network analysis of an original dataset of newspapers articles.
-The data quantifies political processes and discourse by coding newspaper articles in Germany and the UK.
+The data quantifies political ties and discourse by coding newspaper articles in Germany and the UK.
+This serves to corroborate the type of interest intermediation present in the energy sector at the time and to measure the general salience of cost in political discourse.
 For Germany and the UK respectively, we coded 466 and 454 articles published between 1973 and 1985 about energy policy from the center-right daily newspapers, the Frankfurter Allgemeine Zeitung and The Times.
 We coded actors involved in energy policy, their policy goals and preferences, and their participation in government meetings as reported in the newspapers.
 Details about the data gathering and coding procedure are available in the supporting information.

-Institutional sources of demand-side policies
+6.1 Institutional sources of demand-side policies